Heating & Air Conditioning Tips & Info

 As we move into the hotter summer months here in the Northeast, you may wonder which product — a new air conditioner or heat pump — would work best for our area.

 The primary difference between air conditioners and heat pumps is that heat pumps can both cool and heat.
-The trade-off is that the air conditioner is a little more energy-efficient at cooling.

 Generally, a heat pump heats best down to about 40 degrees.
 Below that outdoor air temperature, you may want a furnace as your primary heating source – or both.
 A setup known as a hybrid heat dual-fuel split-system, is smart enough to know when it’s cold enough to heat with a furnace, and when it can use the heat pump.